MAE4001 – Linear Models

 This course combines lectures and computer labs with data analysis tasks in statistical software environments.

-The required length is 1000 words (approx. 4 pages, double-spaced font size 12pt) not including references, tables and figures
+Maximum length of this report is 1500 words (approx. 6 pages, double-spaced font size 12pt) not including references, tables and figures.

 Submit assignments in Inspera